CHOAM-SaaS/.github/profile/README.md

 ## Credits

-Thank you so much to the community for supporting this awesome project.
+Thank you so much to our community for supporting this awesome project.
 We are looking forward to developing more and if anyone has any ideas, please join the testing server [here!](https://discord.gg/ND2MBzTetu)